tomhicz/react-problem-upload-image/README.md

+# React Image upload, crop and save

+- Select a file
+- Resize the crop area as needed
+- Press 'Accept' button to download and save a copy of the cropped area (Up to 1Mb in file size)

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).